OpenVidu/openvidu-loadtest/aws/README.md

 ### Using SSH

-You can connect to the instances using SSH using a rsa key.
+You can connect to the instances using SSH with a rsa key.
 From a terminal,

 `$ ssh -i YOUR_KEY ubuntu@INSTANCE_IP`